 The Flame & Moth prospect is a silver-lead-zinc deposit in the historic Keno Hill silver-lead district located near Mayo, Yukon Territory.
 While historically explored to a shallow depth, exploration initiatives by Alexco Resource Corp (Alexco) have outlined an area of silver-lead-zinc mineralization with sufficient confidence to produce a geological interpretation and vein wireframes for a resource estimate.
-SRK Consulting (Canada) Inc. (SRK) constructed a mineral resource model during the second quarter of 2012 using a geostatistical block modeling approach.
-Mineral resources are classified as Indicated and Inferred, following the Canadian Institute of Mining & Metallurgy (CIM) Definition Standards for Mineral Resources and Mineral Reserves (December 2005) guidelines.
+SRK Consulting (Canada) Inc. (SRK) initially constructed a mineral resource model during the second quarter of 2012 using a geostatistical block modeling approach.
+Mineral resources were classified as Indicated and Inferred, following the Canadian Institute of Mining & Metallurgy (CIM) Definition Standards for Mineral Resources and Mineral Reserves (December 2005) guidelines.

-This technical report documents the mineral resource estimate for the Flame & Moth prospect.
+This technical report updates that mineral resource estimate for the Flame & Moth prospect based on new drilling results.
 It was prepared following the guidelines of the Canadian Securities Administrators National Instrument 43-101 and Form 43-101F1, and in conformity with generally accepted CIM "Estimation of Mineral Resources and Mineral Reserves Best Practice Guidelines".